Omalizumab: Biosimilars

 In March 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Omlyclo, intended for the treatment of severe persistent allergic asthma, severe chronic rhinosinusitis with nasal polyps (CRSwNP) and chronic spontaneous urticaria (CSU).
 The applicant for this medicinal product is Celltrion Healthcare Hungary Kft.
 Omlyclo is a biosimilar medicinal product.
 It is highly similar to the reference product Xolair (omalizumab), which was authorized in the EU in October 2005.
 Omlyclo was approved for medical use in the European Union in May 2024.

 Omalizumab-igec (Omlyclo) was approved for medical use in the United States in March 2025.
+It is the first biosimilar to Xolair approved by the US Food and Drug Administration (FDA).

 Economics

 In August 2010, the National Institute for Clinical Excellence (NICE) in the United Kingdom ruled that omalizumab should not be prescribed on the National Health Service (NHS) to children under 12, as the high costs of the compound, over £250 per vial, did not represent a sufficiently high increase in quality of life.
 However, in March 2013, NICE issued "final draft guidance" about the allowance of omalizumab, recommending the medication as an option for treating severe, persistent allergic asthma in adults, adolescents and children following additional analyses and submission of a "patient access scheme" by Novartis, the manufacturer.

 In August 2013, a senior Dutch researcher at Leiden University Medical Center responsible for the TIGER trial to treat rheumatoid arthritis was fired for research fraud.
 The TIGER trial was halted as a result.

 As of 2020 in the United States, omalizumab cost about to $4,600 per month.